sjmiller8182/Warehousing-Stock-Tweet-Data/README.md

 ## Data Warehouse Overview

+Two star schemas were designed for this data warehouse: a fully normalized schema and a denormalized schema.
+We will investigate the performance of the two schemes in the context of this problem.
-Conceptual schema of the data warehouses are shown below.
+Conceptual diagrams of the data warehouse schemas are shown below.

+More detailed schema diagrams were created with MySQL WorkBench the schema design can be accessed [here](https://github.com/sjmiller8182/DBMS_Proj/tree/master/reports/support/schemas).

 ### Snowflake Schema